 "It’s good.
 It made me re-think what I was using previously, and I've started to reconsider the role of soy sauce in daily cooking.
 I recently started carrying it when I travel as well.”

 “Your soy sauce is extraordinary.
 I have experienced the greatness of soy sauce for the first time in my life.
 Each of my family members is impressed every time we use it.
 Regular soy sauce tastes like ‘adding soy sauce’.
 But Marunaka Shoyu's soy sauce awakens the potential of the ingredients and makes it rich in flavor.
-This brings harmony to the dish itself, and the taste and aroma spreads inside your mouth.
+This brings harmony to the dish itself, and the taste and aroma spread inside your mouth.
 This feeling is very hard to describe.
-It's exact meaning is “Excellence”."
+Its exact meaning is 'Excellence'."

 A good aged wine is 20-50 times more expensive than the average, but Marunaka Shoyu's soy sauce is only 3-4 times more expensive.
-Considering how long you can enjoy it for and how much each meal changes with just this one drop of this seasoning, it's not a very expensive purchase.
+Considering how long it lasts and how much each meal changes with just this one drop of this seasoning, it's not a very expensive purchase.
 Savor Marunaka Shoyu's soy sauce as you would a fine wine.

 I hope that such a culture extends not only in Japan but around the world.